Andreas Soller

 Whereas the Double Diamond model is suitable for any human centered problem solving context, the four questions approach puts business growth at its center.

 Thinking about innovation and growth, Jeanne Liedtka and Tim Ogilvie proposed the four questions and then methods approach in their book Designing for Growth.
-In the following paragraphs I will outline the main concept and the proposed methods except one – visualization – as visualization is at the heart of everything.
-In Design Thinking you don't just talk about concepts but rather make them as tangible and concrete as possible.
+In the following paragraphs I will outline the main concept and the proposed methods except visualization as visualization is at the heart of everything.
+In Design Thinking you don’t just talk about concepts but rather make them as tangible and concrete as possible.
 Therefore, visualization is at the core of the whole process.
 Be it as a rough sketch, prototype or just the grouping of some post-its.
 We always try to structure and organize information in a visual way.

 The Business Model Canvas is for example another tool that can be used in either of those approaches and I use this to hightlight that Design Thinking is a very flexible and dynamic approach.
 The core principles highlighted earlier at this article are what binds Design Thinking together.
 It is up to the concrete problem and your organizational context, what techniques you apply.